137mg/webserv/README.md

 **sin_family**

 The address family we used when we set up the socket.
-In our case, it’s AF_INET.
+In our case, it’s `AF_INET`.

 **sin_port**